simplicityai/DAQmx.Core.LinuxRT/README.md

 # DAQmx.Core.LinuxRT

-This is a .NET Core library to allow the use of DAQmx in a .NET Core application running in NI Linux RT.
+This is a .NET Core library to allow the use of DAQmx in a .NET Core application running in NI Linux RT (on an x86 target).

 Preliminary benchmarking has shown that it has equivalent performance to LabVIEW.